Avro Arrow Part 3

 “If CANADA CAN’T HAVE IT, NOBODY’S GETTING IT”.

-Did I say, this plane Canada built in the Late 1950s was capable of doing Mach 2+?
+Did I say this aircraft Canada built in the Late 1950s was capable of doing Mach 2+?
 No other plane in the world could reach that speed.
-Putting this in perspective, this was only 5 years after the Great War; Armed Forces around the world were still using propeller (prop) aircraft.
+Putting this in perspective, this was only five years after the Great War; Armed Forces around the world were still using propeller (prop) aircraft.

-The story by Chris Bateman is a few years old, but have recently heard that these treasure hunters by the “OEX RECOVERY GROUP INC” “have not given up”.
-In fact, the latest is, these people are even looking in more unspoken and unsuspected places.
+The story by Chris Bateman is a few years old, but have recently heard that these treasure hunters by the “OEX RECOVERY GROUP INC” “have not given up.”
+The latest is, these people are even looking in more unspoken and unsuspected places.

-Like our ex-prime minister, this group, maybe other history buffs like “Arrowheads” are committed to finding some remanence of the project.
-I believe Canada’s future was robbed from us, and even though that period in time is gone, we should always guard against outside influences.
+Like our ex-prime minister, this group, maybe other history buffs like “Arrowheads,” are committed to finding some remanence of the project.
+I believe Canada’s future was robbed, and even though that period in time is gone, we should always guard against outside influences today.

 Canada’s safety, security, our future is at stake.
 Eh

-Please check out my 1st, 2nd and now 3rd part to this story.
+Please check out my 1st, 2nd part of the story.